 This course lays the foundation for the development of a novel.
 Students will study larger issues like genre, reading audience, theme, structure, voice and style, besides working on basic features such as scene, plot and character.
 They will learn to shape their work through drafts and redrafts in collaborative workshops and through consultation with the lecturer.

 In order to pass this course, each student must complete ALL of the following compulsory requirements:

 General Course Requirements:

-- Seminar: Attendance Requirement - Students must attend a minimum number of these sessions. - Due to the practical nature of this course students are expected to attend a minimum of 80% of classes.
+- Seminar: There is a compulsory attendance requirement in this course. - Due to the practical nature of this course students are expected to attend a minimum of 75% of classes.

 Face to Face On Campus 2 hour(s) per Week for 12 Weeks